carlosbaraza/name-stack/README.md

 - Deployment: [Dokku](https://github.com/dokku/dokku).
 Open-source Docker-based PaaS.
 For just \$10 you can set up your own Heroku-like PaaS in a droplet, and incubate all your side projects until one generates any money.
 Then you could transition to a more scalable solution if you need to.
 - Headless CMS: This is an improvement I am considering if I ever have to create a project that needs to be maintained by non-technical people.
 [Strapi](https://strapi.io/) is a great open-source headless CMS, and it could accelerate development because you would spend less time writing APIs and CMS like functionality into your app.

+## User management

+I chose to use an Authentication as a Service provider.
+Concretely, I chose Firebase for the following reasons:

+- Free (for now at least)
+- Sends messages to verify email and reset password
+- Centralized and I could use it easily in other services
+- JWT, refresh token and sessions integrated
+- Allows custom claims in the JWT (e.g adding role to user)

+### Using PassportJS and custom User model

+Check out the code at [docs/using-passportjs](./docs/using-passportjs).
+That folder includes some of the implementation for PassportJS and a custom User model.

+You might need to adapt this code to make it work, but it should serve as a good reference point on implementing such thing in NextJS.

 ## What could be improved?

 - Simple getting started tools.
 My reference is Meteor, because I think they did a great job decrease time to launch and prototyping.
 However, at the time of writing the NAME stack requires quite a bit of configuration.